 Pennsylvania is a popular state for engineers.
 The state has many engineering schools and firms, and the cost of living is relatively low.
 The Keystone State has a long history of engineering excellence.

-This hub of companies has led to more than 90,000 architectural and engineering positions in the state.
+This hub of companies has led to more than 96,000 architectural and engineering positions in the state.
 The trend doesn’t seem to be slowing down, as Pennsylvania’s number of technology jobs grew by 7.6 percent.

 As a result, Pennsylvania offers a wealth of opportunities for engineers of all disciplines.
 Whether you’re interested in design, manufacturing, or research and development, you can find a career path that matches your interests in Pennsylvania.

 Pennsylvania is widely recognized as a great state for engineers.
 The state is home to some of the top engineering schools in the country, including Carnegie Mellon University and the University of Pennsylvania.
 Potential engineering graduates can find a university that meets their needs.
-There are many different types of engineering, each with its own unique benefits.
+There are many different types of engineering, each with its unique benefits.

 We’ll explore the different types of engineering and their respective benefits, so you can make an informed decision about your future career.
 So whether you’re looking to enter the field of engineering or you’re already an established engineer, this guide will have something for you.

 In Pennsylvania, there are many outstanding graduate programs for engineers.
 Let’s discuss some of the most popular graduate degree programs for engineers and highlight the various concentrations and specializations.